carolinegoulart/proffy-responsive-web-application/README.md

 Feel free to **file a new issue** with a respective title and description on the the [Proffy](https://github.com/carolinegoulart/proffy-web-and-mobile-application/issues) repository.
 If you already found a solution to your problem, **i would love to review your pull request**!

-# :tada: Contributing

-Check out the [contributing](./CONTRIBUTING.md) page to see the best places to file issues, start discussions and begin contributing.

 # :closed_book: License

 Released in 2020 :closed_book: License